Blogging is fun, exciting, and allows you to learn things you’d never imagine in your wildest imagination.

 So hold your horses.
 Let’s stick with the plan.
 Remember the one you just made?

-The first thing to consider before you start writing content is to choose a niche for your blog.
+The first thing to consider before you even pick a name is to think about a niche for your blog.
 What area will your blog be covering?

 Don’t start a blog that has a broad range of topics, while trying to appeal to everyone and their cousin.
 You will simply end up confusing your readers.